4 Tips for Managing Multiple Chronic Health Conditions

 4. Speak up if the treatment plan is too complicated, confusing, or unclear

-• For example, you might ask questions like: Can this drug be taken at the same time as other medications?
+• For example, you might ask questions such as: Can this drug be taken with other medications?
 What time of day?
 Empty or full stomach?

 Recommended for you: